top of page

 "My long-held vision of voyaging to space has taken the “scenic route”.
 For two decades I have held senior positions at multinational corporations, travelling to exotic international locales with my cosmic dreams ever in tow.
 However, my space travels will be incomplete without having contributed to that of a Cosmic Girl’s launch, on behalf of the incoming space generation and females in particular.
 I created this foundation with hopes of exceeding donor & benefactor expectations so as to enable more Cosmic Girls from the far corners like myself to not only flourish … but soar".

-Executive Team
+Team

 Shelley